 Codependency in Men

-Often times co dependence is often accompanied by drug abuse.
+Often, codependency is often accompanied by substance abuse.
 In many cases of codependency in men, there is alcohol abuse.
-Some drugs might be involved in the case of the codependent relationships.
-The codependent often seeks for ways to cope with their feelings of inferiority.
+Some drugs might be involved in the event of the codependent relationships.
+The codependent often seeks ways to cope with their feelings of inferiority.

 What is Codependency?

 The common cause of codependency in men is growing up in a dysfunctional home.
-Often times the dysfunctional man is repeating some of the behaviors of his parents.
-In many cases, the codependent was constantly abused physically, mentally, verbally and even sexually as a child.
-Often times, the behaviors of the codependent started off as defense mechanisms in order to protect him in the environment he was raised in.
+Often, the dysfunctional person is repeating some of the behaviors of his parents.
+In many cases, the codependent was regularly abused physically, mentally, verbally, and even sexually as a child.
+Often, the behaviors of the codependent started off as defense mechanisms to protect himself in the environment in which he was raised.
 Unfortunately, when a person escapes from the destructive environment, he is left with a lot of unresolved issues.
-These issues tend to carry over into his later relationships if he does not resolve them.
+These problems tend to carry over into his next relationships if he does not resolve them.

 Symptoms of Codependency in Men

 The symptoms of codependency in men are of a wide variety.
 They range from having the appearance of being a servant to having the appearance of selfishness and abusiveness.
-Often times, codependent men have poor communication skills.
+Often, codependent people have poor communication skills.
 They are also insecure.
-They usually have low self worth.
+They usually have low self-worth.
 Other codependency symptoms are a little less common among cases.
 One of the more common symptoms of codependency is controlling behaviors.
 Codependent people often try to control everything in their lives.
 This often includes others.
 In many cases, this causes a strain in their relationships.
 This is often due to growing up in many out of control situations.

 Attracted to Needy People